 This appointment will not provide any financial support or compensation but facilitates your participation in the Agrarian Studies community as a formal member.
 The Program will provide shared work space in our offices at 230 Prospect Street.
 We may also be able to provide some support for research and/or professional development, depending on pending decisions about the Program budget.

 Along with our two competitively selected Postdoctoral Associates, you will constitute the core Agrarian Studies community at the colloquium and be encouraged to engage in other collaborative activities in consultation with the Program co-Directors.

-The due date for a first-stage application for 2021–2022 Graduate Affiliate Fellows is Monday, February 1, 2021 at midnight EST. This is a firm deadline.
+The application for 2024–2025 Graduate Affiliate Fellows is now open.
+The due date for a first-stage application for 2024–2025 Graduate Affiliate Fellows is Monday, February 26, 2024 at midnight EST.

 First-stage applications require a two-page proposal and a two-page CV.
 If more is submitted the selection committee will only read the first two pages of each of these two documents.
 Applicants short-listed for the second-stage will be asked to send no more than 25 pages of a writing sample and a letter from their dissertation director.

 Special Eligibility Requirements:

 To apply you must be a full-time registered PhD student at Yale in a relevant social science and humanities department of the Faculty of Arts and Sciences, and during the next academic year in your sixth or seventh year of study and engaged primarily in writing your dissertation.
 We also welcome applications from PhD students in the Yale School of the Environment and doctoral students in the Yale Law School.

 Link to apply: https://bit.ly/3tpyteh